topcoder1804/Learning_Buddy_AgentOps/README.md

 ## Key Features

 ### Seamless Onboarding
-Personalized learning plans created via a smart onboarding wizard that captures learner goals, skill levels, and time constraints.
+A smart onboarding wizard captures learner goals, current skill levels, and available time to automatically generate personalized learning plans tailored for individual progress.

 ### AI-Powered Learning Buddy
-24/7 adaptive support with real-time feedback, tailored content, and dynamic learning paths.
+Always-on intelligent assistant that provides real-time feedback, adjusts difficulty levels, and recommends content dynamically based on the learner's performance.

 ### Centralized Dashboard
-One dashboard to rule them all — track progress, manage modules, and resume learning effortlessly.
+Unified dashboard interface for learners to monitor course progress, resume incomplete modules, and access key actions — all in one place.

 ### Smart Resource Management
-Upload/download organized content and access curated materials for each topic.
+Enables structured access to curated learning materials for each course.
+Upload and download support will be added soon as part of the DataRoom integration.

 ### Adaptive Study Flow
-Each topic includes:
+Each topic is broken into interactive components to maximize retention:
-- Diagnostic quizzes
+- Diagnostic quizzes to assess readiness
-- Personalized lessons
+- Customized lessons with auto-generated content
-- AI Q&A
+- Instant AI-powered Q&A support
-- Instant quizzes and assignments
+- Auto-generated quizzes and assignments
-- Deadline reminders
+- Smart reminders for upcoming deadlines

-### Progress Tracking & Nudges
+### Progress Tracking
-Visual progress trackers and motivational nudges to keep learners engaged and on track.
+Graphical progress indicators help learners stay consistent and on track throughout their journey.

-### Inclusive Accessibility
-Multilingual support (e.g., regional languages) and offline functionality to ensure reach across all geographies.
+---

+## Future Scope

+- **Cloudflare Workers for AI Embedding**: Planned integration to enable high-performance, serverless AI vector embeddings.
+- **DataRoom File Management**: Upcoming feature to allow learners to upload, manage, and access their files and notes within the platform.
+- **Multilingual Support**: Add support for regional languages to make the platform accessible to a broader audience.
+- **Offline Functionality**: Allow learners to download content and continue learning without active internet access.
 ---

 ## Backend (Node.js + Express + MongoDB)